kubesphere-extensions/metrics-server/config/metrics-server/README.md

 Metrics Server is a scalable, efficient source of container resource metrics for Kubernetes built-in autoscaling pipelines.

-Metrics Server collects resource metrics from Kubelets and exposes them in Kubernetes apiserver through [Metrics API] for use by [Horizontal Pod Autoscaler] and [Vertical Pod Autoscaler].
+Metrics Server collects resource metrics from Kubelets and exposes them in Kubernetes apiserver through [Metrics API](https://github.com/kubernetes/metrics) for use by [Horizontal Pod Autoscaler](https://kubernetes.io/docs/tasks/run-application/horizontal-pod-autoscale/) and [Vertical Pod Autoscaler](https://github.com/kubernetes/autoscaler/tree/master/vertical-pod-autoscaler/).
 Metrics API can also be accessed by `kubectl top`, making it easier to debug autoscaling pipelines.

 Metrics Server is not meant for non-autoscaling purposes.
 For example, don't use it to forward metrics to monitoring solutions, or as a source of monitoring solution metrics.
 In such cases please collect metrics from Kubelet `/metrics/resource` endpoint directly.